 Christine is available to rent or buy now.

-In the sprawling landscape of Stephen King on film, one film rarely gets the attention or praise it richly deserves.
+In the sprawling world of Stephen King on film, one film rarely gets the attention or praise it richly deserves.
 That film is John Carpenter’s 1983 adaptation of Stephen Kings Christine, published the same year as the film’s release.
 Of course, there may be a simple reason why Christine lacked the attention it deserved, as 1983 was one hell of a year for King’s books on screen.
 This was the year that saw the beautiful darkness of The Dead Zone and the biting terror of Cujo.
 And while The Dead Zone will always stand out as the best King adaptation of 83, Christine surely deserves far more attention.

-The story of a boy and his first car is as American as apple pie.
-After all, how many movies have we seen over the years where the car represents an extension of a boys manhood – the shiny, polished paintwork of a car or truck, a ticket to freedom, sex and popularity.
-However, in most cases, the vehicle is a mere extension of a need to belong—the car’s presence, symbolic of the testosterone-fuelled tribulations of male teenage life.
+The story of a boy and his first car is as American as apple pie and cream.
+After all, how many movies have we seen over the years where the car represents an extension of a boy’s manhood – the shiny, polished paintwork of a car or truck, a ticket to freedom, sex and popularity.
+However, in most cases, the vehicle is a mere extension of a need to belong—the car’s presence symbolic of the testosterone-fuelled tribulations of male teenage life.
 In Christine, King took his love of the 1950s adolescent car drama and twisted it into something far more horrific; a slasher film where the car is the killer.
 Here, the classic drive-in date night takes on a whole new meaning as the car itself stops any girl from getting too close to its golden boy.

 READ MORE: CARRIE

-READ MORE: THE SHINING
+READ MORE: PET SEMATARY